AckerlyXu/heima/articles/redis-cache/cache-web-app-howto.md

     }
     ```

-### <a name="update-the-create-edit-and-delete-methods-to-work-with-the-cache"></a> Update the Create, Edit, and Delete methods to work with the cache
+### Update the Create, Edit, and Delete methods to work with the cache
 The scaffolding code that was generated as part of this sample includes methods to add, edit, and delete teams.
 Anytime a team is added, edited, or removed, the data in the cache becomes outdated.
 In this section you'll modify these three methods to clear the cached teams so that the cache won't be out of sync with the database.

 1. Browse to the `Create(Team team)` method in the `TeamsController` class.
 Add a call to the `ClearCachedTeams` method, as shown in the following example.